-"Free SFTP, WebDAV and FTP client for Windows"
+"Free SFTP, SCP, S3 and FTP client for Windows"

 Nobody considered the security issues that can occur when the first file transfer over a network were done.
 This was due to the fact that being an experimental network very few people and computers had access to it.
 Nowadays, this scenario is no longer valid as everyone has at least one personal computer and access to the internet.
 As a result, security is a big issue that has to be accounted for.
 Using messaging or FTP clients for the transfer of files is an easy process but it is also highly insecure.
 The majority of people share freeware programs, family photos or some music files but when it comes to the exchanging of bank account data or some other highly sensitive information, you can’t afford a lack of security as an intruder needs just one small security gap in order to wreck havoc and lead to major problems.